kosma/gitlab-art/README.md

 ## The Lockfile

-The `artifacts.lock.yml` is conceptually similar to Ruby's `Gemfile.lock`: it allows locking to exact revisions and builds while still semantically tracking tags or branches and allowing easy updates when needs arise.
+The `artifacts.lock.yml` is conceptually similar to Ruby's `Gemfile.lock`: it allows locking to exact revisions and jobs while still semantically tracking tags or branches and allowing easy updates when needs arise.
 The following good practices should be followed: